sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 There are deterministic ways to construct height balanced BSTs.
 Popular methods taught in undergraduate curriculum are [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [Red-Black Trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
 But these data structures involve complex operations which are quiet difficult to remember.

 One could also sort the array in $$O(n \log n)$$ time and recursivley use the medians to construct the required tree using this [algorithm](http://articles.leetcode.com/convert-sorted-array-into-balanced/).
+The time complexity for constructing the tree like this would be:

+We could remove the sorting step and directly employ a median finding algorithm